-Climate equity solutions can be complex.
-These solutions must stem from strong relationships with local communities and be developed with those communities, not simply for them.
+Climate equity solutions can be complex and must stem from strong relationships with local communities.
+Solutions should be developed with those communities, not simply for them.
 Getting to those solutions requires ongoing research and policy analysis to ensure that the final result is credible, cost-effective, and addresses community needs.

 Bridging the gap between climate action and equity requires the kind of objective research and analysis HARC has been conducting on climate issues for decades.
 All our work is based on science, sustainability, and solutions.
 We are committed to finding solutions that address the challenges communities want addressed, that are feasible and fair, and that can be used in communities in Texas and beyond.

 As billions of dollars are being invested into new clean energy hubs to decarbonize the industrial sector, we must also build up the connective social infrastructure and support systems to ensure that the benefits of those investments flow to the disadvantaged communities most affected by climate change.

 The Community Benefits Hub framework aims to: